-Michael is a skilled resource planner and decision analyst, specializing in finding a balance across competing financial, social, cultural, and environmental interests.
-He has a Masters of Science (Planning) in Environment and Natural Resources and a Bachelor of Applied Science in Civil Engineering, both degrees from the University of British Columbia.
+Michael brings a practical and unique skill set to his work based on his decision analysis, professional engineering, and planning background.
+He holds a Masters of Science (Planning) in Environment and Natural Resources and a Bachelor of Applied Science in Civil Engineering, both degrees from the University of British Columbia.
+He worked as a professional engineer working in water management for ten years prior to his planning career.